How to Protect Your Email Privacy Online

 Tracking pixels

-A tracking pixel is a tiny invisible image — usually 1×1 pixel — embedded in marketing emails.
+A tracking pixel is a tiny invisible image, usually 1×1 pixel, embedded in marketing emails.
 When you open the email, your browser loads the image, which logs your IP address, location, device type, and the exact time you opened the message.
-Senders know whether you read their email, how many times, and on what device — without you ever clicking anything.
+Senders know whether you read their email, how many times, and on what device, without you ever clicking anything.

 Data breaches

 Every website you give your email to becomes a potential breach point.
-Over 15 billion records were exposed in data breaches in 2023 alone.
+Over 17 billion personal records were exposed in data breaches in 2023 alone.
 Once your email address leaks onto the dark web, it gets sold to spammers, used in phishing attacks, and added to credential-stuffing lists that attempt to access your accounts across the internet.

 Email harvesting

-Automated bots scrape the web for email addresses posted in public forums, comments sections, social media profiles, and business directories.
+Automated bots scrape the web for email addresses posted in public forums, comment sections, social media profiles, and business directories.
 Once harvested, your address is added to bulk marketing lists and sold to third parties without your knowledge or consent.

 Phishing attacks